marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 router accordingly.
 Look out for *persistent IP addresses* in the manual.

-    As of version 0.3.12 of `LittleBrother` the host name may also have an extended format permitting to ping devices behind firewall.
+    As of version 0.3.12 of `LittleBrother` the host name may also have an extended format permitting to ping devices behind a firewall.
 This feature is supported by [ProxyPing](https://github.com/marcus67/proxy_ping).
 In this case the host name has the following format

         proxy.host.name:port,device.host.name